Khudgarz: Plot

-Bihar is given shelter by his most trusted friend Bhimji Nanji Premji Batliwala, a lawyer by profession.
+Bihari is given shelter by his most trusted friend Bhimji Nanji Premji Batliwala, a lawyer by profession.
 In the meantime, Amar learns that Sudhir is a traitor and throws him out of his house.
 Sudhir then joins hands with Bihari who he perceives to be on the way up.

 Bihari is sanctioned a loan from a bank and builds his first hotel.
 He fixes his sister Lalita's marriage with Sudhir.
-Amar and his pregnant wife Jaya are also invited to the wedding and are on their way, but Sudhir manipulates so that Amar and Bihari do not come face to face.
+Amar and his pregnant wife Jaya are also invited to the wedding and are on their way, but Sudhir manipulates the circumstances so that Amar and Bihari do not come face to face.

-In this trap, Jaya is injured, Amar takes her to the hospital where she gives birth to a son and dies.
+In this trap, Jaya is injured and Amar takes her to the hospital where she gives birth to their son and dies.
 Gradually Bihari becomes more and more successful.
 His wife gives birth to a baby girl.
 Sudhir takes advantage of Bihari's illiteracy and gets blank papers signed by him, thus becoming Bihari's equal partner.

 As luck would have it, the son and daughter of Amar and Bihari respectively fall in love with each other, despite knowing about the enmity of their respective families.
 Bihari's wife, Lata decides to pay a visit to Amar's house before things get out of hand.
 She then overhears a conversation and learns that the loans with which Bihari could grow and prosper were backed by Amar.

-Lalita, Bihari's sister who has been suffering physical abuse at the hands of her husband Sudhir learns that he is making plans to kill her brother.
+Lalita, Bihari's sister who has been suffering physical abuse at the hands of her husband Sudhir, learns that he is making plans to kill her brother.
 She immediately approaches Amar for the safety of Bihari.

 Lata informs Bihari about how Amar has been his benefactor.
 Bihari is crushed on learning about this and goes to Amar and reconciles.
 The two friends confront Sudhir and thrash him severely but stop short of killing him because he is married to Bihari's sister Lalita.